André Courrèges: 1961-63

 In 1961, Courrèges launched his own fashion house.
 For the first couple of years of its existence, Courrèges was known for well-tailored suits and dresses with geometric seaming, clean lines, and the standard knee-length hemlines of the time.
 His superbly cut trousers also attracted notice.
 His designs' style was shaped by Balenciaga, with garments that were well sculpted for women.

 His clientele were mature and conservative women with high disposable income.

-In 1963, he began to be known for extremely simple, geometric, modern designs, trousers for women, and a predilection for white, including the "little white dress."
+In 1963, he began to be known for extremely simple, geometric, modern designs, knee-baring skirts, trousers for women, and a predilection for white, including the "little white dress."
+He was considered a master tailor, backing seams with padding to give his garments a lightly upholstered look.
 His slim fall 1963 trousers extended in a clean line onto the top of the foot.
 Designers that season showed women's boots of all heights for the first time, establishing a norm that would continue in autumn collections for at least the next fifteen years.
 Courrèges's clothes for 1963 were often paired with flat, slim-shafted boots to the lower calf, made for him by Delicata.
 The white versions attracted particular attention and became known as the Courrèges boot, which evolved into the popular go-go boot.
 Boots of this shape would be a staple of his collections for the next two years.